 Our classroom is structured as a cooperative learning community.
 You are part of a cooperative learning team as well as the broader class community, and you are expected to contribute actively to both.
 You can't contribute if you're not there, and your absence is a detriment to your team's learning opportunity.
 Therefore, I expect you to attend all classes unless you have a compelling reason to miss a class.
-In order for me to plan class activities, I require you to inform me by email before any class that you need to miss.
-You will receive zero credit for any class activities on days you fail to inform me of an absence.
+In order for me to plan class activities, I require you to inform me by Remind text before any class that you need to miss.
+Each class you miss without informing me beforehand will cost 2 points off your final grade.
+It is your responsibility to sign in on the attendance sheet in your team portfolio each class.